GameFoundry/bsf/Documentation/Manuals/Native/architecture.md

 And finally the top layer is the editor.
 It builts upon everything else so far and provides various editor specific features like the project library, build system, editor window management, scene view tools and similar.
 Large portions of the editor are implemented in the scripting code, and this layer provides more of a set of helper tools used by the scripting system.
 If you are going to work with this layer you will also be working closely with the scripting interop code and the scripting code (see below).

 # Plugins #										{#arch_plugins}
-Banshee provides a wide variety of plugins out of the box.
+bs::f provides a wide variety of plugins out of the box.
 The plugins are loaded dynamically and allow you to change engine functionality completely transparently to other systems (e.g. you can choose to load an OpenGL renderer instead of a DirectX one).
 Some plugins are completely optional and you can choose to ignore them (e.g. importer plugins can usually be ignored for game builds).
 Most importantly the plugins segregate the code, ensuring the design of the engine is decoupled and clean.
 Each plugin is based on an abstract interface implemented in one of the layers (for the most part, BansheeCore and %BansheeEngine layers).

 ## Render API ##								{#arch_rapi}
 Render API plugins allow you to use a different backend for performing hardware accelerated rendering. @ref bs::RenderAPI "RenderAPI" handles low level rendering, including features like vertex/index buffers, creating rasterizer/depth/blend states, shader programs, render targets, textures, draw calls and similar.